 If you are also receiving substance use disorder treatment, your behavioral health care should be coordinated with those services.
 Being able to coordinate with all providers involved in treating you improves your chances for recovery, relief of symptoms, improved functioning, and prevention of medication interactions.
 Therefore, you are encouraged to sign a "Release of Information" so that information can be shared with all of your providers.
 Subject to the limitations of the federal and state regulations, claims information available to MSHN, your CMHs and/or SUD providers regarding your physical health and behavioral health care can be accessed and utilized without your authorization.
-Access and use of information can occur for purposes such as payment, treatment, healthcare coordination, and population health analysis.
+Access and use of information, and population health analysis.
 If disclosure exceeds the reasons specified by MSHN, your CMHs, SUD providers and/or subcontracted providers are required to inform you of disclosures, per confidentiality and notice of privacy requirements.
 For more information on confidentiality see page 60.